PRATIKK0709/NavigationLink-Implementation/README.md

 `NavigationLink:` These are the individual list items.
 When one is tapped, it navigates to the specified destination view (DetailView) and passes an item parameter.

-- DetailView:
+- DetailView:<br>
-`DetailView` is a separate SwiftUI view that displays detailed information about the selected item.
+__DetailView__ is a separate SwiftUI view that displays detailed information about the selected item.
 It takes an item parameter, which is used to customize the view's content and set the navigation title.
 In this case, it displays "Detail View for [item]" with a larger title font and sets the navigation title to the selected item.

 `Text:` Displays the item name with a larger title font.